USDA-SCINet/scinet-site/sn_collections/_workshops/2022-8-31-Geospatial-Workshop-6.md

 ---

 title: "Session 6: Geospatial analyses and how to parallelize them in R"
+description: Geospatial analyses and how to parallelize them in R

 excerpt: R packages for geospatial analyses and parallel processing with multiple tutorials
 categories: [2022 Geospatial Workshop]